-The State of Qatar is located on the east coast of the Arabian Peninsula, bordering Saudi Arabia.
-It is approximately 160km long and 50-80km wide with a total land area of 11,586 sq km.
-The south is dominated by sand dunes.
+The State of Qatar is located on the eastern coast of the Arabian Peninsula, bordering Saudi Arabia to the west.
+It is approximately 160 km long and 50-80 km wide with a total land area of 11,610 km2.
+The south of the country is dominated by sand dunes.

-Qatar population is about 1.6 million people and expatriates form the majority of Qatar’s residents - nearly three quarters of the population.
+Qatar has a population of 2,781,677 people, with expatriates forming the majority of Qatar’s residents – nearly three-quarters of the population.
 Arabic is the official language.
-The currency is Riyal.
+The currency is Qatari Riyal.

-Qatar holds the world’s third largest natural gas reserves and is the largest supplier of liquefied natural gas.
-Qatar proven natural gas reserves stand at approximately 25 trillion cubic meters.
-Qatar holds almost 14 percent of total world natural gas reserves and is the third-largest in the world after Russia and Iran.
-The majority of Qatar’s natural gas is located in the massive offshore North Field, which spans an area roughly equivalent to Qatar itself.
-In year 2010 Qatar celebrated achieving 77 Mta LNG production capacity.
+Qatar holds the world’s third largest natural gas reserves and is the largest supplier of liquefied natural gas in the world.
+Qatar’s proven natural gas reserves stand at approximately 25 trillion m3.
+Qatar commands almost 14 percent of world’s total natural gas reserves and is the third largest in the world, after Russia and Iran.
+The majority of Qatar’s natural gas is located in the massive offshore North Field, which spans on an area roughly equivalent to Qatar itself.
+In year 2010, Qatar celebrated achieving 77 mtpa LNG production capacity.

 Qatar is also a significant net exporter of oil.
 The GECF Headquarters are located in Doha, Qatar.